Published on 13 Mar 13

 - issues arising for particular SME business structures (eg trusts).

-Ian is a Tax Partner of Ernst & Young, Brisbane, who specialises in the areas of privately owned business and superannuation.
-He has over 25 years’ experience providing tax advice and compliance solutions to clients in these sectors and is the leader of the firm’s Private Client Services practice.
+Ian is a Tax Partner at EY, Brisbane, who specialises in the areas of privately owned business and superannuation.
+He has over 25 years experience providing tax advice and compliance solutions to clients in these sectors and is the leader of the firm’s Private Client Services practice.
 Ian is also a regular presenter for The Tax Institute.

 - Current at